Oil jumps as Saudi Arabia and Russia agree to stabilize crude market

 Saudi Arabia and Russia have signed an agreement aimed at stabilizing the oil market, according to state-owned Russian news agency TASS.

 The two countries have pledged to set up a working group, along with other measures aimed at supporting a market that has been rocked by an epic price collapse since 2014.

-Oil prices gained 3% early Monday.
+Oil prices gained 3% early Monday but a lack of detail in the announcement saw the rally fade later in the day.

 The agreement was announced on the sidelines of the G20 summit in Hangzhou, China.
 It should help set the agenda for an informal meeting between OPEC and other producing nations later this month in Algeria.